p4ulor/Operating-Systems/3_Address Spaces & Pagination/README.md

 - The OS uses a schema of pagination, where for each process, they have a table that maps virtual addresses to physical ones.
 The formation of this association is a privileged action and is done by the kernel.
 We can call this the **table of pages**
 # Example
 - Let's imagine we are in a 32bit system
-- 4 kilo bytes = 4096 bytes, which can be covered by 12 positions of bits = 2^12.
+- 4 kilo bytes = 4096 bytes, which can be covered by 12 bits = 2^12.
 So these bits are used used as the **offset** to identify a position of memory starting at a certain physical address indicated by the **table of pages**, and 4095 is it's maximum value, because we don't use offset==0
 - 32-12 = 20.
 With these remaining 2^20 positions, we can identify a page number.
-This is the number (address) used to go through the table that associates virtual addresses to physical address
+This is the number (address) used to go to the table that associates virtual addresses to physical address
 - After the kernel obtains the physical address, it uses the **offset** to calculate the actual & final address of memory

 ## Retrospective
 - So in reality, before a process accesses a variable in physical memory (RAM), it first consults a part of the memory (RAM) to obtain a variable in memory

 ## Translation lookaside buffer
-- Given this constant memory access, this buffer was exists in most OS in order to cache and thus speed up the memory accesses
+- Given this constant memory access, this buffer exists in most OS in order to cache and thus speed up the memory accesses
 - This was inspired by the fact of the principle of localization -> If I used an address, it's likely that I will use it again & If I used an address, it's likely that I will access a variable near to it.
 - It contains the cached & converted virtual addressed to physical addressed